-Trump’s MAGA Crowdbuster Show in Capitol Hill (Videos, Pics)
+Trump Supporters MAGA Show in Capitol Hill (Videos, Pics)

-World leaders and other nations in shock and awe as the NATIONAL GUARD SECURES CAPITOL; MAGA TURNS TERROR; SHOCKING IMAGES; CALLS FOR TRUMP REMOVAL ESCALATE; TAKE HIS TWITTER!; BIDEN WARNS SEDITION and of course the NATION SHAKEN TO CORE…
+World leaders and other nations are reportedly in a shock and awe as the NATIONAL GUARD SECURES CAPITOL and CALLS FOR TRUMP REMOVAL ESCALATE…

 4 DEAD…